Calix (NYSE:CALX) Releases Earnings Results, Beats Expectations By $0.03 EPS

-Calix (NYSE:CALX – Get Rating) issued its earnings results on Monday.
+Calix (NYSE:CALX – Get Rating) released its quarterly earnings results on Monday.
 The communications equipment provider reported $0.22 EPS for the quarter, topping analysts’ consensus estimates of $0.19 by $0.03, Briefing.com reports.
+The company had revenue of $202.04 million for the quarter, compared to analyst estimates of $196.02 million.
 Calix had a return on equity of 11.66% and a net margin of 32.17%.
-The firm had revenue of $202.04 million for the quarter, compared to the consensus estimate of $196.02 million.
-During the same quarter in the prior year, the business earned $0.31 earnings per share.
-The company’s revenue was up 19.8% compared to the same quarter last year.
+Calix’s revenue was up 19.8% compared to the same quarter last year.
+During the same quarter last year, the firm posted $0.31 earnings per share.
 Calix updated its Q3 2022 guidance to $0.18-$0.24 EPS and its Q3 guidance to $0.18-0.24 EPS.

 Wall Street Analyst Weigh In

-A number of analysts have recently commented on the company.
-Needham & Company LLC restated a “buy” rating and issued a $60.00 target price on shares of Calix in a research note on Thursday, May 19th.
-Jefferies Financial Group reaffirmed a “buy” rating and issued a $61.00 price target (down previously from $69.00) on shares of Calix in a report on Wednesday, June 22nd.
-Cowen reduced their price target on Calix from $57.00 to $48.00 in a report on Wednesday, April 27th.
-Northland Securities upped their price target on Calix from $45.00 to $50.00 in a report on Wednesday, April 27th.
-Finally, Cowen reduced their price target on Calix from $57.00 to $48.00 in a report on Wednesday, April 27th.
-One analyst has rated the stock with a hold rating and eight have assigned a buy rating to the stock.
-According to data from MarketBeat, the stock presently has an average rating of “Moderate Buy” and an average target price of $60.50.
+A number of research analysts recently issued reports on the company.
+Needham & Company LLC reiterated a “buy” rating and set a $60.00 price objective on shares of Calix in a report on Thursday, May 19th.
+Jefferies Financial Group reiterated a “buy” rating and set a $61.00 price objective (down from $69.00) on shares of Calix in a report on Wednesday, June 22nd.
+StockNews.com assumed coverage on Calix in a report on Thursday, March 31st.
+They set a “hold” rating for the company.
+Barrington Research decreased their price objective on Calix from $70.00 to $63.00 in a report on Wednesday, July 20th.
+Finally, Cowen decreased their price objective on Calix from $57.00 to $48.00 in a report on Wednesday, April 27th.
+One investment analyst has rated the stock with a hold rating and eight have assigned a buy rating to the company.
+According to data from MarketBeat, the company presently has an average rating of “Moderate Buy” and a consensus price target of $60.50.

 Calix Company Profile